 What and how much to drink when pregnant

 Aim for 9 glasses of fluid per day.
 Water or reduced fat milk are the best choices.
 If the weather is hot, you have vomited or if you are constipated you may need more than this.

-Suitable drinks for pregnancy include water, whether straight from the tap (if safe in your area), or bottled (either carbonated or still), milk, fruit juices and sugar free squash.
+Suitable drinks for pregnancy include water, whether straight from the tap (if safe in your area), or bottled (either carbonated or still), milk and fruit juices.
 Juice can be high in sugar, but providing it is pure fruit, one 125mL glass can also count as part of your daily fruit and vegetable intake.
 Soup also counts and can provide a good serving of beneficial nutrients too.

 Preparing to drink for two

 As you start looking ahead to breastfeeding, you can consider the extra fluid intake you need during pregnancy to be good practice for the even bigger demands of making breast milk.

 While breastfeeding, your need increases even more to keep your own body hydrated and to provide the water required to produce a good supply of milk.